alecstein/ergsim/README.md

 Then to run the simulation,

+`./zig-out/bin/viz <number-of-particles>`

+or

 `./zig-out/bin/ergsim <number-of-particles> <time>`

 You can also run it without any arguments and it'll run its default.
-To run the sim with gravity, do
+To run the sim with gravity (but no visualizations), do

 `./zig-out/bin/ergsim_grav <number-of-particles> <time>`